Women in Japan: Motherhood

 While women before the Meiji period were often considered incompetent in the raising of children, the Meiji period saw motherhood as the central task of women, and allowed education of women toward this end.
-Raising children and keeping household affairs in order were seen as women's role in the state.
-Women's political and social advancement was thus tied to their role as mothers.

-Today, Japanese mothers are still seen as managers of a household, including the behavior of their children.
-For example, media reports often focus on the apologies of criminals' mothers.
+In Japanese society, mothers usually place a strong emphasis on their children's education and moral growth, with a special focus on nurturing values like politeness, respect and responsibility.
+Traditionally and historically women were typically responsible for both parenting and managing household matters within the family structure.

 There is continuing debate about the role women's education plays in Japan's declining birthrate.
 Japan's total fertility rate is 1.4 children born per woman (2015 estimate), which is below the replacement rate of 2.1.
 Japanese women have their first child at an average age of 30.3 (2012 estimate).

 Government policies to increase the birthrate include early education designed to develop citizens into capable parents.
 Some critics of these policies believe that this emphasis on birth rate is incompatible with a full recognition of women's equality in Japan.